-The Client accepts that the only reliable source of price related information is the Quotes represented on the real/live server; this service may be disrupted and as a result, price related information may not reach the Client.The Client shall regularly consult the Help menu or User Guide of the trading platforms.
+The Client accepts that the only reliable source of price related information is the Quotes represented on the real/live server; this service may be disrupted and as a result, price related information may not reach the Client.The Client shall regularly consult the Help menu or the User Guide of the trading platforms.

-The Client may be subject to financial losses that could be caused by the fact that he/she has received with delay, or has not received at all, a notice sent by the Company.The Client acknowledges that the unencrypted information transmitted by email is not protected from any unauthorised access.The Client is wholly responsible for the privacy of the information received from the Company and accepts the risk of any financial losses caused by the unauthorised access of a third party to the Client's Trading Account.The Company has no responsibility if third persons get access to information, including electronic addresses, electronic communication and personal data, when the aforementioned are transmitted to the Company, or to any other party, where relevant, using the internet or other network communication facilities, telephone, or any other electronic means.
+The Client may be subject to financial losses that could be caused by the fact that he/she has received with delay, or has not received at all, a notice sent by the Company.The Client acknowledges that the unencrypted information transmitted by email is not protected from any unauthorised access.The Client is fully responsible for the privacy of the information received from the Company and accepts the risk of any financial losses caused by the unauthorised access of a third party to the Client's Trading Account.The Company has no responsibility if any third person gets access to information, including electronic addresses, electronic communication and personal data, when the aforementioned are transmitted to the Company, or to any other party, where relevant, using the internet or other network communication facilities, telephone, or any other electronic means.
 It is noted, however, that the Company applies all reasonable steps to ensure that Clients’ personal data will be processed in a manner that ensures appropriate security, including possible protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.